 “A journalist who demanded the right to vent his feelings of rejection on Radio Heart 104.9 because his story involving a black musician was rejected, is to go on trial for intimidation” reads one of many similar stories published by the apartheid press syndicate.

 I am given a piece of paper with the charge, it says ‘intimidation’.
-After my assault in the holding cells, where I am knocked unconscious, I find a new piece of paper in my pocket, the charge now reads, ‘assault by threats’.
+After my assault in the holding cells, where I am knocked unconscious by several gangsters, I find a new piece of paper in my pocket, the charge now reads, ‘assault by threats’.

 I am taken into custody on a Thursday.
 My attorney Mike Jennings only arrives on Monday morning.
-I hand him Feinberg’s card, telling him there must be some confusion in political providers.
+I hand him Feinberg’s card, telling him there must be some confusion in political providers?
+One of my interlocutors it seems has called the cops.
 There is not enough time to fully brief him before my first appearance.
-The black magistrate looks a bit like Idi Amin, he takes one look at me, sends me down on remand.
+The black magistrate reminds me of Idi Amin, he takes one look at the charge sheet, sends me down on remand.

-As the Prison truck nears Pollsmoor, I hear an eerie wailing sound — Africans lamenting their loved ones, all locked up on spurious charges inside the prison system?
-It is late in the evening, I get told to strip off my clothes, am naked and told to do press-ups on the ground by the warden.
-If this is Greta Thunberg’s version of state torture, than I am being tortured by the South African justice system, simply for being Jewish.
+As the Prison truck nears Pollsmoor in Tokai, I hear an eerie wailing sound — Africans lamenting their loved ones, all locked up on spurious charges inside the prison system?
+It is late in the evening, I am ordered to strip off my clothes, am naked and told to do press-ups on the cold ground by the warden.
+I enter the prison wondering if I need to cover my head, have I been charged with a religious offense?
+(Note: If this is Greta Thunberg’s version of state torture, than I am being tortured by the South African justice system, simply for being Jewish.)

 He has been sent back to Cape Town because that is where the robbery occurred.
 At least I know where I stand.
 The important thing is to stay away from the violent numbers gangs.
 The 28s, 27s, and 26s, that rule the Cape Flats, the Nigerians gambling over drugs and guns.